 Travel and transport

-In the cab hailing space, while Ola doesn’t support multiple languages, Uber does change its interface based on mobile OS setting (Android in my case).
+In the cab-hailing space, while Ola doesn’t support multiple languages, Uber does change its interface based on the mobile OS setting (Android in my case).

 In the travel space, both Makemytrip and ixigo have their train apps in multiple languages.
 However, both their main apps are still only in English.
 I couldn’t find any other travel app which supported any Indian language.
 Even IRCTC’s official mobile app didn’t.
 (Their website does support Hindi though.)